nestybox/sysbox-ee/docs/user-guide/systemd.md

 System containers can act as virtual host environments running multiple services.

-As such, running a process manager such as Systemd is useful (e.g., to start and stop services in the appropriate sequence, perform zombie process reaping, etc.)
+As such, including a process manager inside the container such as Systemd is useful (e.g., to start and stop services in the appropriate sequence, perform zombie process reaping, etc.)

 Moreover, many applications rely on Systemd in order to function properly (in particular legacy (non-cloud) applications, but also cloud-native software such